 Erin Southwood was practically raised in the garden.
 Her family had an urban garden when she was growing up and her grandparents had a family farm.
 So it was a natural fit for Erin to have a garden in her small urban yard.

-Many of us can relate to this statement… substitute the word “grandparents” for “aunt and uncle”, or “neighbor” or whichever it was for you:
+Many of us can relate to the following statement, (just substitute the word “grandparents” for “aunt and uncle”, or “neighbor” or whichever it was for you):

 “My fondest childhood memories were spent at my grandparent’s farm.”